All Degrees & Programs

 From community engagement to internships to resume writing, the Office of Career Services will help you on your journey to professional success.

-There are various ways to gain professional experience while at Elmira.
-Whether it be by completing an internship in a specific field of interest and familiarizing yourself with the industry, making connections and enhancing skills during your community engagement, or taking on a leadership role in one of our student clubs and organizations, the Office of Career Services is here to support you in attaining experiences aligned with your career goals.
+There are many opportunities to gain professional experience while at Elmira, whether it's by completing an internship in a specific field of interest and familiarizing yourself with the industry, conducting research, making connections and enhancing skills during your community engagement, or taking on a leadership role in one of our student clubs and organizations.
+No matter the opportunity, the Office of Career Services is here to support you in developing your career goals.

 Community engagement provides learning opportunities, instills civic responsibility, immerses students in the local area, and helps strengthen the community of Elmira.
-All full-time students at Elmira College must complete 60 hours of community engagement in a local non-profit service organization.
-This general education requirement must be completed within two years of enrolling at Elmira College and take place within 50 miles of the campus.
+All full-time students at Elmira College must complete a minimum of 60 hours of community engagement with a local non-profit service organization within 50 miles of campus.
+This general education requirement must be completed within two years of enrolling at Elmira College.
 The Office of Career Services oversees this program with established guidelines and procedures that you'll need to follow as you complete your community engagement.
 We provide consultation, guidance, and support as needed throughout any aspect of your community engagement.

-All full-time Elmira College students are expected to participate in a Career-Related Internship with an organization that aligns with their career goals.
-The Office of Career Services oversees the Internship program and we are happy to provide students support and assistance in finding an organization that suits their needs.
-Internships are started once a student’s Community Engagement hours are completed.
-We strongly encourage exceeding the minimum requirement, as well as completing multiple internships.
+Professional preparation is a priority at Elmira College.
+As part of the General Education requirements, students are expected to complete Field Experience through Career-Related Internships and/or Research Experiences.
+The Office of Career Services oversees the Internship program and is happy to provide students support and assistance in finding an organization that suits their needs.
+Students are encouraged to exceed the minimum requirement as well as complete multiple internships.

 The Career Closet can help you obtain the professional clothing you need to impress at a job fair, interview, or internship.
 Let the Office of Career Services help you put together an outfit with shoes and accessories, all while teaching you how to build an affordable, professional wardrobe.
 And the clothes are yours to keep.